Mampenda/Multiprogramming/README.md

 can eat at the same time.
 After a philosopher has finished eating, she'll put down both chopsticks, making them available for the other philosophers.

-The problem is to design a solution ( a concurrent algorithm) such that any philosopher will not starve, i.e., each one will alternate between thinking and eating without having to wait to eat forever.
+The problem is to design a solution (a concurrent algorithm) so that no philosopher will starve, i.e., each will alternate between thinking and eating without anyone having to wait to eat forever.

 #### Solutions